swvanderlaan/PubMed_Miner/README.md

 ## How to use

+### PubMed Miner

-The script is really easy to use.
+The `pubmed_miner.py` is really easy to use.
 You can run it from the command line.
 For example:

 ```
 python pubmed_miner.py --email your_mail@whatever.com --verbose --year 2023-2024 --names "last_name IN"